ioksmio/Admin_Jira/03_Lab_3_Exercise_2_Configuring_Site_Access Settings.md

 > b.
 Check `Approve any domain`.
  * Note: Site visitors can now immediately create their own accounts.
 Your site is now public.
 You can choose whether to get notified every time a new user gets access to your site by checking the 'Notify all site admins when a new user joins with an approved domain' setting.
 You should consider the number of users your license supports when deciding whether to allow anyone to join your site.
  * Note: If you check `Approve the following domains` and enter one, then any user with an email address in that domain can join the site.
 You'll automatically be notified about any new user.
 > c.
-Recheck Don't approve any domain.
-You don't need to save as these are the riginal settings.
+Now check `Approve following Domains` and enter `s518528723.online.de` in the `Domains` field.
 We'll invite users in the next lab.
 Congratulations on completing the lab!